ahshahz/RoomForMe/README.md

 ## Room link https://finalproject-44754.web.app/areadashboard.html
 ##How to use:
 1.Clone GitHub repository
-2. CD into the directory with app.py type the following command: python app.py.
+2.CD into the directory with app.py type the following command: python app.py.
-3. This should run locally on localhost:8080
+3.This should run locally on localhost:8080
-4. Please note some images may not display correctly due to filepath.
+4.Please note some images may not display correctly due to filepath.
-5. Enjoy!
+5.Enjoy!